hermangroup/docs/wallets/dashcore/interface.rst

    :align: left

-These icons indicate the quality of your connection to the Dash network.
+These icons indicate the quality of your connection to the Historia network.
 If you cannot connect because of network problems, you will see the icon on the left.
 More bars indicate more connections to your peers on the network.